delton137/Machine-Learning-Energetic-Molecules-Notebooks/README.md

 Mathieu, D. Sensitivity of energetic materials: Theoretical relationships to detonation performance and molecular structure.
 *Ind. & Eng.
 Chem.
 Res.* **56**, 8191–8201 (2017).

-SMILES strings (available in datasets) were generated in house.
+SMILES strings and .xyz coordinates were generated in house (see paper for details).

 Address questions or comments to :